NarimanNiknejad/NarimanNiknejad/README.md

-- 👋 Hi, I’m @NarimanNiknejad
+I’m Nariman Niknejad, a Ph.D. student at Michigan State University.
-- 👀 I’m interested in Controls, Robotics, and anything that looks like a puzzle!
+I’m interested in Controls, Robotics, and anything that looks like a puzzle!

+Happy coding!